denisdiaconu/telegram_bot/README.md

 - The Telegram Bot API

 ## How to Install

-- The first step is to create a Telegram account.(If you already have and account you can skip this step)
+- The first step is to create a Telegram account.
+(If you already have an account you can skip this step)
 - The second step is to search for @BotFather(You can use it to create new bot accounts and manage your existing bots.)
-- The third step is to type '/newbot'.The BotFather will ask you to choose a name and it will give you and API token.You can use this token to control your bot.
+- The third step is to type '/newbot'.The BotFather will ask you to choose a name and it will give you an API token.
+You can use this token to control your bot.
 - Fork this repo
 - Clone this repo in your local machine.
 - Create a file named token.rb inside the repo.